Hey, look, all you're doubting Thomas is out there.

 Hey, great to have you back.

-And the prestigious distinguished Limbaugh Institute for Advanced Conservative Studies.
+This is the EIB Network and the prestigious Distinguished Limbaugh Institute for Advanced Conservative Studies.

-The news have been filled today with the fact that Andy Stern, the SEIU union chief being investigated.
+The news has been filled today with the fact that Andy Stern, the SEIU Union Chief, being investigated.

-And now the SEIU is done is denying, and the LA Times is denying that he's being investigated.
+And the L.A.
+Times is denying that he's being investigated.

-Apparently, what he's being investigated for doing is having paid somebody for a no-show job, which is what Muchell Obama had as Chicago Hospital.
+Apparently, what he's being investigated for doing is having paid somebody for a no-show job, which is what Muchel Obama had at Chicago Hospital.

-And of course, uh no accused ever did it.
+And of course, no accused ever did it.

 I mean, otherwise there wouldn't be defense lawyers.

-I mean, they're they're they and they're whatever they're doing, they're talking for the inside the beltway audience, you know, other journalists and so forth.
+I mean, whatever they're doing, they're talking for the inside the Beltway audience, you know, other journalists and so forth.

 And their regime is falling apart right in front of our very eyes.

-Stern being investigated, Emmanuel leaving town, Axlrod leaving town, Rohmer leaving town, or Zognoni leaving town by getting married.
+Stern being investigated, Emmanuel leaving town, Axelrod leaving town, Romer leaving town, Orzog not only leaving town by getting married, Summers leaving town.

-The only person left is Geitner and nobody likes him.
+The only person left is Geithner, and nobody likes him.

 And Andy Stern being investigated.

-Obama can't draw a crowd in here, can't give away autographs or seats at fundraisers.
+Obama can't draw a crowd in him, can't give away autographs or seats at fundraisers.

 And they don't get it.